alexandershov/goslow/README.md

 ```

 By default goslow server stores all data in memory.
-This means that any
-configuration change you make will be lost after restart.
+This means that every endpoint you add will be lost after restart.
-If you want to use a persistent storage, then you need to specify *--driver* and *--data-source* options.
+If you want to use a persistent storage, you'll need to specify *--driver* and *--data-source* options.

 Goslow supports sqlite3:
 ```shell